filipvabrousek/JS-Algorithms/1 - Think.md

 ## Perceptron
 follows "feed-forward" model
-1) for every input multiply it by its weight
+1) multiply each input by its weight
-2) sum all weighted inputs
+2) if sum of all weighted inputs is bigger than treshold (count from bias) return 1
-3) compute the output based on the sum passed through an activation f. (sign of the sum)
 ![perceptron](https://qph.ec.quoracdn.net/main-qimg-70af31b2f67f064c4aa5b7824fe5ad50)